monikaronk/monikaronk/README.md

 - 👋 Hi, I’m @monikaronk
-- 👀 I’m interested in cooking/trying new foods, wakeboarding and snowboarding, PC gaming, spending time outdoors, gymnastics, drawing, and DIY projects
+- 👀 I’m interested in cooking, wakeboarding, snowboarding, PC gaming, spending time outdoors, gymnastics, drawing, and DIY projects
-- 🌱 I’m currently gathering resources to apply to grad school and earn a Masters
+- 🌱 I’m currently enrolled in a graduate program to earn my Masters in Data Analytics
 - 💞️ I’m looking to collaborate on anything that catches my eye
 - 📫 Reach me on Instagram or X @monikaronk